 - smashed avocado

 Looking for more great breakfast recipes?
-Be sure to try some of these.
+Be sure to try these

 - 1 egg beaten